 In 2000, William Radler introduced the Knock Out rose to the flower market, and it’s been a go-to in North American gardening communities ever since.
 Though roses are notoriously high maintenance, the Knock Out rose is an easy-going exception.
 While producing beautiful flowers from spring through autumn, Knock Out roses, hardy to zones 4 through 9, aren’t prone to the issues that conventional roses face.

 Growing up to a compact 3 to 4 feet tall, the Knock Out rose bush is low maintenance and resistant to both pests and diseases.
 This bush thrives in full sun and can tolerate some drought.
 You’ll want to fertilize the soil monthly for long-lasting blooms, which you don’t necessarily have to deadhead.
 In the late winter or early spring, prune your bush to shape it.

-Though Knock Out roses are hardy, they benefit from companion planting.
+Though Knock Out roses are tough all on their own, they benefit from companion planting.
 First, there’s the matter of aesthetics to fill out a rose garden — while roses look great on their own, they look even more gorgeous in the right company.
 Plus, suitable companion plants also deter pests and share similar watering and sunlight needs with healthy rose blooms.
 Here are a few great companion plants for Knock Out roses.